FedFDP: Fairness-Aware Federated Learning with Differential Privacy: Experiments

-\textbf{Performance and Fairness.} Table \ref{tab:exp1-2} displays the experimental results of the \method algorithm compared to baseline methods.
-Under a consistent privacy budget of \(\epsilon = 3.52\), when accuracy matches the best baseline, our method significantly enhances fairness, with improvements of 30.3\%, 6.7\%, and 27.8\% observed across three separate datasets.
+Table~\ref{tab:exp1-2} presents the experimental results of the \method algorithm compared to baseline methods.
+In comparison with Table~\ref{tab:exp1-1}, the introduction of DP leads to a slight decrease in accuracy, approximately in the range of $3\%$\,-\,$10\%$.
+However, the fairness issue becomes more pronounced, with the corresponding metric increasing significantly in magnitude, indicating that DP exerts a substantial influence on fairness in FL.
+Under a fixed privacy budget of $\epsilon = 3.52$, \method significantly enhances fairness while matching the accuracy of the best-performing baseline, achieving improvements of $30.3\%$, $6.7\%$, and $27.8\%$ across three distinct datasets, respectively.